tidalmigrations/tidalmigrations.github.io/README.md

 - `sourcecodepro`
 - `tcolorbox`

-The above packages could be easily installed by running `./book/deps.sh` script.
+The above packages could be easily installed on Debian Stable by running `./book/deps.sh` script.

 Build PDF files with the following command: